EMPLOYMENT HISTORY

 Diving

-purpose of scientific diving); Cave and Sump Certification (Australia) IANTD,
+(for the purpose of scientific diving); Cave and Sump Certification (Australia) IANTD,

-TDI Cavern and Cave Instructor.
+TDI Cave and Cavern Instructor.

 Medical

-First Responder Medic, Diver Medic including chamber medic (HSE) UK
+First Responder Medic, Diver Medic including chamber medic (HSE) UK England

 Other